will-langdale/matchbox/references/devnotes.md

 * The left data: cluster data, pivoted wide, with fields to join
     * Call cluster data method from Clusters
 * The right data: dim table data
-    * Call dim retrieval method from Dataset
+    * Call dim retrieval method from Source
 * A prepare method.
 An optional bit for subclasses to fill in
     * Should require dict parameterisation
     * Preprocessing handled here, even if called from new methods